• Skip to content

 Dr Ben Sweeting

-Ben is interested in supporting doctoral research that addresses how design disciplines work within and for complex systemic contexts, especially those that raise challenging questions regarding ethics, place, technology, and/or the status of professional and scientific knowledge.
-Ben has experience with creative, theoretical, and historical research and has examined doctoral research internationally.
+I am interested in supporting doctoral research that addresses how design disciplines work within complex systemic contexts.
+I have experience with creative, theoretical, and historical research and have examined doctoral research internationally.

 Profile photo for Prof Andre Viljoen